Once Upon a Time season 6

 The sixth season of the American ABC fantasy-drama series Once Upon a Time was ordered on March 3, 2016.
-It debuted on September 25, 2016, and concluded on May 14, 2017.
-In January 2017, it was stated that the sixth season would end the main storyline, and for a seventh season, the series would be softly rebooted with a new storyline.
+It premiered on September 25, 2016, and concluded on May 14, 2017.
+Ginnifer Goodwin, Jennifer Morrison, Lana Parrilla, Josh Dallas, Emilie de Ravin, Colin O'Donoghue, Jared S. Gilmore, Rebecca Mader, and Robert Carlyle return as principal cast members from the previous season.
+Due to the seventh season being a soft reboot, this season marks the final appearance of Goodwin, Morrison, Dallas, De Ravin, Gilmore, and Mader as regulars.

-Existing fictional characters introduced to the series during the season include Aladdin, Princess Jasmine, the Count of Monte Cristo, Captain Nemo, Lady Tremaine, Beowulf, Tiger Lily and the Tin Man.
+Existing fictional characters introduced to the series during the season include Aladdin, Jasmine, the Count of Monte Cristo, Captain Nemo, Lady Tremaine, Beowulf, Tiger Lily, and the Tin Man.
 The season also reintroduced Jafar and Dr. Arthur Lydgate, both of whom previously appeared in Once Upon a Time in Wonderland.

-This season marks the final appearance of original cast members Ginnifer Goodwin, Jennifer Morrison, Josh Dallas and Jared S. Gilmore as well as long-time cast members Emilie de Ravin and Rebecca Mader as series regulars.
-All would make at least one appearance the following season.

 Premise

 The residents of Storybrooke are faced with threats from the Evil Queen and Mr. Hyde, both with different agendas following the arrival of refugees from the Land of Untold Stories.
 It leads to events testing Emma's savior abilities that result in the arrival of the Black Fairy, thus beginning the final battle that is prophesied before the casting of the original Dark Curse.
-As dark and light collide, a new, and darker curse is unleashed, leading to the fall of all the realms of story.
+As dark and light collide, a new and darker curse is unleashed, leading to the fall of all the realms.
 The final battle is fought and won, leading to the heroes earning their happy beginnings.
-In the far future, a new adventure begins for an adult Henry and his daughter Lucy.
+In the future, a new adventure begins for an adult Henry and his daughter Lucy.